https://newsletter.mw.creamermedia.com

 Font size: - +

-Rinehart pointed to a 2024 report by the Minerals Council of Australia (MCA) that estimated 80% of potential mining projects are abandoned, for which the lobby group blamed "poor policy settings" that have raised costs for miners.
+Rinehart pointed to a 2024 report by the Minerals Council of Australia (MCA) that estimated 80% of potential mining projects are abandoned, for which the lobby group blamed "poor policy settings" that had raised costs for miners.

 "This is what bad government policies have caused.
 The reality of a major risk to the mining industry's future in Australia and with high government burdens, is risking our international competitiveness," Rinehart said.